Hiking Dog Mountain Trail: Everything you need to know

 Hiking Dog Mountain is generally great from spring through fall with springtime being the most popular season.
 Between late April and early June, the meadows are carpeted with yellow balsamroot, which attracts plenty of visitors to the Columbia River Gorge in general and Dog Mountain in particular.

-Considering the popularity of Dog Mountain Trail, I recommend hiking on a weekday, if you have the opportunity, especially if you are aiming for a wildflower hike in spring.
-This also helps you avoid the day visitors and the purchase of a permit upfront.
+Considering the popularity of Dog Mountain Trail, I recommend hiking on a weekday, especially if you are aiming for a wildflower hike in spring.
+This also helps you avoid to purchase of a permit upfront.

 #8 Best time of the day to hike Dog Mountain

-Although a fair amount of the trail leads through shady forests, you shouldn’t underestimate the heat during summer.
-I’d rather hike in the morning instead of heading out mid-day.
-If you are confident to hike down in the dark, you could consider a sunset hike.
-And soak in the literally gorge(ous) views.
+Although a fair amount of the trail leads through forests, you shouldn’t underestimate the heat during summer.
+I recommend hiking in the morning instead of heading out mid-day.
+If you are confident to hike down in the dark, you consider a sunset hike – my personal favorite time to hike Dog Mountain to soak in the literally gorge(ous) views.
 Just be aware that sunset hiking became popular, especially during the wildflower season in spring.

 As the parking lot fills up fast, even on weekdays, try to arrive before 8 am or after 5 pm between March and July to avoid frustration and losing time waiting for a spot.